thedaviddias/Front-End-Checklist/README_APP.md

 To add a new translation for the Front-End Checklist, you just need to translate the original JSON files in English to your own language.

-- [ ] Dupplicate `data/en` folder and change the name of the folder to:
+- [ ] Duplicate `data/en` folder and change the name of the folder to:
   * jp for Japanese
   * es for Spanish
   * cn for Chinese